RhysRead/WebFile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many file back-up services and cloud based storage services.
+There are many file back-up services and cloud-based storage services.
 This application is a peer-to-peer backup service which allows you to create a synchronised directory across multiple machines which will update automatically when changes are made to the contents of the directory.